-Harcourt Park paddling pool opened for summer on 22 November.
-The summer season will last until mid March 2018 but may be extended if weather permits.
+Harcourt Park paddling pool opens for summer on 21 November.
+The summer season will last until mid-March 2019 but may be extended if weather permits.

 Harcourt Park is considered to be the botanical area of Upper Hutt with large rhododendron and azalea gardens and an area of native forest, Wales Woodland, which creates a scenic pass between the main park and the holiday park.
 The woodland has many picnic areas and short bush walks of which take several minutes to complete.
 The bush area is suitable for push chairs, buggys and wheelchairs.